Stremio/stremio-addon-sdk/README.md

 ### IPFS deployment

+#### WARNING: IPFS deployment is experimental and we do not recommend it unless you like to live dangerously 🤓

 You can optionally deploy your addon to IPFS, which is very similar to a P2P Torrent network.
 It is recommended to publish to IPFS to ensure addon longevity and your privacy.

 In order to use the IPFS features of `stremio-addon-sdk`, you will need to also: